An analytic approach to the Riemann hypothesis: Introduction

 symmetric, about the Critical Line, of the form

 where ${\cal R}$ is the set of all non-trivial zeros of the $\zeta$-function.
-Thanks to this representation the Functional Equation (1.5) becomes $\xi\left(s\right)=\xi\left(1-s\right)$.
+By virtue of this representation the Functional Equation (1.5) becomes $\xi\left(s\right)=\xi\left(1-s\right)$.
 But how are they related with prime numbers?
 As we said before, the goal of Riemann's masterpiece article was an analytic expression for the step-function $\pi\left(x\right)$.
 After having discovered these three properties he proposes the definition of the step function

 which is, for any $x\in {\mathbb R}^{+}$, a finite sum, since by definition $\pi\left(\alpha\right)\equiv 0$ for any $\alpha<2$.
 Thus, setting $x^{1/n}<2$ we have, for any $n>\frac{\log x}{\log 2}$, that $\pi\left(x^{1/n}\right)\equiv 0$.
 This sum can be inverted by the \textsc{M\"{o}bius Inversion Formula}, obtaining\footnote{The M\"{o}bius $\mu$-function is defined, when the number $n$ is expressed in the form